dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * The mitigation capacity and/or capability of networks receiving requests for coordinated attack response is opaque to the network sending the request.
-The network receiving the DOTS client signal may or may not have sufficient capacity or capability to filter any or all DDoS attack traffic directed at a target.[**FSA**: The term "network" is too restrictive - we need another term to use throughout]
+The entity receiving the DOTS client signal may or may not have sufficient capacity or capability to filter any or all DDoS attack traffic directed at a target.

 * DOTS client and server signals, as well as messages sent through the data channel, are sent across any transit networks with the same probability of delivery as any other traffic between the DOTS client network and the DOTS server network.
-Any encapsulation required for successful delivery is left untouched by transit network elements.[**FSA**: Maybe re-write this one to say something like "cannot assume any preferential treatment...", since the next one does open up the door for higher probability delivery]
+Any encapsulation required for successful delivery is left untouched by transit network elements.
+DOTS server and DOTS client cannot assume any preferential treatment of DOTS signals.

-* The architecture allows for, but does not assume, the presence of Quality of Service (QoS) policy agreements between DOTS-enabled peer networks or local QoS prioritization aimed at ensuring delivery of DOTS signals between DOTS agents.[**FSA**: Only DOTS signals or also DOTS data ?]
+* The architecture allows for, but does not assume, the presence of Quality of Service (QoS) policy agreements between DOTS-enabled peer networks or local QoS prioritization aimed at ensuring delivery of DOTS messages between DOTS agents.
+QoS is an operational consideration only, not a functional part of a DOTS architecture.

 * There is no assumption that the signal channel and the data channel should terminate on the same server and these may be loosely coupled.
-  [NT: Redirection may occur within the signal channel but the data channel should also allocate signaller and default to the same server if not present?][**FSA**: Not sure I understand the question]

 Architecture
 ============

 DOTS enables a target that is under a Distributed Denial-of-Service (DDoS) attack to signal another entity for help in mitigating the DDoS attack.
 The basic high-level DOTS architecture is illustrated in Figure X1